Department of Movement Sciences

 - The B.S.Dan. in Dance is designed to create a positive, student-focused learning environment that promotes the whole person in preparation for dance careers and careers in related fields, such as professionals in dance education, performance, and therapy.
 The Festival of Dance and Performing Arts Association is in residency within the department.

-- The B.S. in Exercise, Sport, and Health Sciences includes five emphases: Community Health Education and Promotion; Fitness, Health, and Human Performance; Physical Education Teacher Education; Pre-Athletic Training; and Pre-Physical Therapy.
-Students are prepared for the many diverse fields of kinesiology, along with post-baccalaureate study in education, allied-clinical health fields, medicine, sport, and fitness.
+- The B.S. in Exercise, Sport, and Health Sciences includes four emphases: Fitness, Health, and Human Performance; Physical Education Teacher Certification; Pre-Athletic Training; and Pre-Physical Therapy and Allied Health.
+Students are prepared for the many diverse fields of kinesiology, along with post-baccalaureate study in education, allied health fields, medicine, sport, and fitness.
 The emphasis area in physical education teaching leads to K-12 teaching certification.

-- The B.S.Rec. in Recreation, Sport, and Tourism Management provides students with professional career options in leisure, recreation, and sport for leadership roles in organizations and communities, such as a recreation outfitter and guide, an events coordinator, a sports and/or fitness facility manager, a director of recreation, a leisure or travel tourism professional, etc.
+- The B.S.Rec. in Recreation, Sport, and Tourism Management provides students with professional career options in sport and recreation management roles in organizations and communities, such as a sports marketing manager, an events coordinator, a sports and/or fitness facility manager, a director of athletics or recreation, sports information director, recreation guide, etc.

 The department offers graduate programs at the master’s and doctoral levels.
-Doctoral programs include the Doctor of Athletic Training (D.A.T., online with a summer residential component) and the Doctor of Philosophy (Ph.D.) in education, with specializations in healthy active lifestyles and exercise science.
-The department offers master's degrees in athletic training (M.S.A.T., online with a summer residential component), kinesiology (M.S., online and face-to-face coursework), and physical education (M.Ed., online and face-to-face).
+The doctoral degree is a Doctor of Philosophy (Ph.D.) in kinesiology, with specializations in healthy active lifestyles and exercise science.
+The department offers master's degrees in kinesiology (M.S., online and face-to-face coursework) and physical education (M.Ed., online [practicing teachers] and face-to-face [certification]).

 Movement Sciences also offers academic and teaching minors, which include health education, dance, outdoor recreation leadership, sustainable tourism and leisure enterprises, and physical education.
-The department offers an Athletic Leadership Undergraduate Certificate.
+The department offers undergraduate certificates in Athletic Leadership, and Disability and Inclusive Human Services.

 Majors